Get the best sleep apnea treatment in NJ

 Oral Appliance Therapy

-The most aggressive is with surgery.
-The gold standard for severe sleep apnea, and the one you have probably heard the most about is CPAP (continuous positive pressure airway) therapy.
+The gold standard for severe sleep apnea and the one you have probably heard the most about is CPAP (continuous positive pressure airway) therapy.
 CPAP therapy involves wearing a face mask connected to a machine that continuously forces air and keeps your airway open.
-And the third is with an oral appliance that we can fabricate with a visit in our dental office.
-This oral appliance helps to position your jaw in a certain way to prevent collapse of the airway.

 What Can You Do Today?